 YOU ARE READING

-Claire Ross has never been good enough.
-Not for the girls in the elite group of dancers in her class and certainly not for the approval of her ballet teacher, Mr. Robins.
-She definitely doesn't like what she sees in the mirror.
-Simply put, she doesn...
+"I'll love you a second past forever..." -- Claire Ballerina Claire Ross has never been good enough.
+Not for the girls in the elite group of professional dancers in her class and certainly not for her brutally honest, overbearing ballet teacher.
+She...